ljdnielsen/pigeon_conservation/docs/notes/species_tree.md

 savetrees file=processed/mitochondria_tree.nexus brlens=yes
 ~~~

-The tree labels and color were modified in FigTree, resulting in the figure below:
+The tree labels and color were modified in FigTree (v1.4.4), resulting in the mitogenome tree shown below, with number of nucleotide changes along each branch:

 ![Mitochondrial Maximum Parsimony Tree](../../results/figures/mitochondria_tree.species_names.red.png)